 Hi!
 My name is Ada Pang, a Licensed Marriage and Family Therapist, a WA state approved supervisor and an American Association for Marriage and Family Therapy (AAMFT) supervisor candidate.
 I'm taking steps to become an AAMFT approved supervisor because I value learning and I see the importance of mentorship and supervision in our growing field of psychotherapy.

 Currently, I run a counseling private practice in Redmond, WA called People Bloom Counseling.
 In the spring of 2018, I expanded my solo practice and hired a W-2 clinician.
 I do love the business side of private practice!
 Prior to being out on my own, I was in community mental health and outpatient behavioral health for close to ten years.
 I also pioneered the mental health program at a neighborhood health clinic and volunteered at various residential and church settings.

 Aside from building a caseload with ideal clients, I'm also open to meeting with post-graduate professionals seeking supervision hours toward their Marriage and Family Therapy (LMFT), Mental Health Counselor (LMHC) or Social Worker (LICSW/LASW) licensure.
 As an AAMFT supervisor candidate, my work is guided by relational thinking, meaning I seek to help my supervisees approach all of their cases from a systems perspective.

-Supervision-wise, I provided Practicum I supervision and Practicum III co-supervision to students entering the MFT program at my alma mater, SPU.
+Supervision-wise, I provide practicum supervision/co-supervision to students in the MFT program at my alma mater, SPU.
 I continue to co-supervise with my supervision mentor for associates accruing hours for licensure.
-I also supervise a Capella University MFT intern at a CMH agency and I'm back to supervising Practicum I this fall quarter.
+I also supervise a Capella University MFT intern at a CMH agency.

 What are the requirements for becoming an AAMFT Approved Supervisor?